Carson And HUD Are Sued Over Delaying Anti-Segregation Rule

 Without that rule, the plaintiffs say, billions of dollars in federal housing funds will be dispensed without any civil rights oversight.

 HUD also made the change "without prior notice or opportunity to comment," according to the lawsuit.
-The plaintiffs include the National Fair Housing Alliance, along with two state groups: Texas Appleseed and the Texas Low Income Housing Information Service.
+The plaintiffs include the National Fair Housing Alliance and two state groups, Texas Appleseed and the Texas Low Income Housing Information Service.

 "Basically, this action, I would say is best described as lawless," Sasha Samberg-Champion, an attorney for the plaintiffs, said in a call with reporters.